nestorrivers/Portfolio/README.md

 ### Chariot Transport Solutions

-I spent four years as the company's sole software developer, designing and building a substantial software system for the transport business.
+I spent four years as the company's lead software developer, designing and building a substantial software system for the transport business.

 Working as the only developer meant taking responsibility across the development lifecycle, including requirements analysis, system design, database design, application development, integrations, automation, security, testing, debugging, deployment, and ongoing maintenance.